drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/02.install-update/02.installation/docs.md

 **Installing Commerce to contribute back?** Check out our [Getting ready for development](../../01.contributing/01.setup-local-environment) guide.

-Be sure to [Review Requirements](../01.requirements) before starting the installation process.
+Be sure to [review requirements](../01.requirements) before starting the installation process.

  ## New site